TamarLabs/ReDe/README.md

 ## Future work

+* Auto ID generation
 * Additional, more thorough tests
 * add some sort of pub/sub mechanism to POLL
 * whatever you suggest

 ## About This Module

-This module is based off a python version of the same concepts developed in Tamar Labs by Adam Lev-Libfeld and Alexander Margolin and designed by Adam Lev-Libfeld in mid 2015.
+This module is based off a python version of the same concepts designed by Adam Lev-Libfeld and developed in Tamar Labs by Adam Lev-Libfeld and Alexander Margolin in mid 2015.

 The Redis module was created by Adam Lev-Libfeld during the RedisModulesHackathon in late 2016, and is maintained by him solely.